TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Stellar characterisation

-Finally, we estimated the stellar mass ($M_*$) and radius from $[Fe/H]_*$ and the absolute $K_s$ magnitude via the empirical relations of \cite{mann2019} and \cite{mann2015}, respectively.

 Tables \ref{tab:toi1442_params} and \ref{tab:toi2445_params} report the stellar parameters obtained with the three methods and values adopted from the literature.
 The parameter values obtained with multiple methods are consistent within 1$\sigma$.
 The $\log{g_*}$ is weakly constrained by SED fitting.
-The empirical relations provide the most precise determinations of $M_*$, $\rho_*$ and $\log{g_*}$.
+The empirical relations provide the most precise determinations of $M_*$, $\rho_*$, and $\log{g_*}$; therefore, we adopted these values to compute the planetary parameters.